chrisss/learningDynamicsInSocialDilemma/README.md

 more "intelligent" roboters.
 There is obviously still a huge potential in learning dynamics research.

-%(States your motivation clearly: why is it important / interesting to solve this problem?)
-%(Add real-world examples, if any)
-%(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)
+(real world example)

 ## The Model

-%* social dilemmas: Chicken-/ Stage Hunt-/ Prisoners-Dilemma
+One assumes a population which is in one of the following social dilemmas: Chicken-/ Stage Hunt- or Prisoners-Dilemma.
-%variable payments
-%a mix of expectations (verschiedene soziale Schichten)
-%noise: deflective agents (max of expectation)
+They base their decisions on individual learning process (experimental induction) which can be influenced by their nearest neighbourhood. it should be possible to vary the payments and set the initial expectations of the individuum and it's time dependancy.
+One can also imagine a local regulation, what would reflect an influence of the governement.
+With the cellular automata it is possible to perform a sort of peer pressure (the influence of the nearest neighbourhood on the individuum's decision).

-%Learning: predictions of players based on experiential induction
+%Learning: predictions of players based on experimential induction
 %Near neighbourhood: "Social pressure to behave homogenous"
-%Local Input (governement rules) -> Cooperation&high expectations; eventually periodic (Define dependent and independent variables you want to study.
-Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)
+%Local Input (governement rules) -> Cooperation&high expectations; eventually periodic

 ## Fundamental Questions